Top Pick: BORA PM-3550

 Key things to look for in an adjustable base:

-- Standard duty adjustable bases are typically built from a slightly C-shaped flat bar that is bolted to corner blocks.
-I’ve found these work great, but can flex on longer tools (my wide belt sander one of them).
+• Standard duty adjustable bases are typically built from a slightly C-shaped flat bar bolted to corner blocks.
+I’ve found these work excellent, but they can flex on more extended tools (my wide belt sander is one of them).

-- Omni-directional movement is offered on some bases and will allow you to move your tool in any direction.
-If you have tight space in your shop this is a worthwhile upgrade.
+• Omni-directional movement is offered on some bases and will allow you to move your tool in any direction.
+This is a worthwhile upgrade if you have tight space in your shop.

 Mobile Base For Table Saws With Extension

-While there are mobile bases for table saws customized to specific brands they aren’t available for all saws.
+While there are mobile bases for table saws customized to specific brands, they are only available for some saws.

 So what’s the option?
-Well, fortunately you can go with a T-Extension to an adjustable base that will let you extend the reach and support your outfeed table.
+Fortunately, you can go with a T-Extension to an adjustable base that will let you extend the reach and support your outfeed table.

 Tool Specific Mobile Bases

-Now the great thing about owning a popular woodworking tool is you’ll have the option of using a custom-size mobile base.
-Since these bases are custom fit to your machine they tend to both work better and look better.
+Now the great thing about owning a popular woodworking tool is you can use a custom-size mobile base.
+Since these bases are custom fit to your machine, they work better and look better.

 Popular brands supported are: